Mats77/WhoU-Backend/README.md

 Since users have only a decent amount of messages - 30 by default - to send in each chat, an API to request the messages left is necessary.
 This API takes the ids of the requesting user as well as of the chat partner, looks the proper data up in the database and sends the answer back to the client.

 That leads us to the second part of the chat module.
 Most important here is the "sendMessage" method.
 The first steps of this method are to find the proper user, who wants to send the message and the contact that connects him to his chat partner.
-Then we have to check, if he still have a message left.
+Then we have to check, if he still has a message left.
 Otherwise an error occurs.

 ```js
 //...fetching data from database...